ahoneybun/Install-Other-System76/Arch-based/install-software.md

 ```

 ## Build and Install system76-oled
-(this is only needed for systems with OLED panels like the addw1/addw2)
+(this is only needed for systems with OLED panels)

 ### Download PKGBUILD: